ulysseskan/moviescore/README.md

 Aggregate movie ratings for a given movie

 ## About
+Works, but very much a work in progress.  (see bugs below)

 Fork of https://github.com/JulienPezet/get_movie_score
 - Uses latest available (sometimes unofficial) APIs as of June 2023
 - Conforms a bit better to python standards